Katberrie/sile_usage/README.md

 3.  **Check for New Blocks**: It checks the latest block number on the source chain.

 4.  **Event Scanning**: If new blocks have been produced, the `EventScanner` is invoked to query for `DepositMade` events within the new block range.
-A 6-block confirmation delay is used to reduce the risk of processing events from chain reorganizations.
+A 6-block confirmation delay is applied, a common practice to ensure event finality and reduce the risk of processing events from chain reorganizations (reorgs).

 5.  **Validation**: Each detected event is passed to the `TransactionValidator`.
 If any validation check fails, the event is logged and discarded.

 6.  **Processing**: Valid events are handed off to the `TransactionProcessor`, which simulates the creation of the minting transaction on the destination chain.

-7.  **State Update**: If the transaction is successfully processed, the event's nonce is added to the `processed_nonces` set to prevent replays, and the orchestrator updates the `last_scanned_block` number in its state.
+7.  **State Update**: Once an event is successfully processed, its nonce is added to the `processed_nonces` set to prevent replays, and the orchestrator updates the `last_scanned_block` number in its state.

 8.  **Wait**: The loop then sleeps for a configured interval (`POLLING_INTERVAL_SECONDS`) before repeating the process.